teamup-apps-for-good/bytes/README.md

 # How to get started for development

-After clonging, all gems needed should already be in the gem file.
+After cloning, all gems needed should already be in the gem file.
 You need to run bundle install to install all dependencies, then rails db:create to start a new database.

 # How to run tests